21 Top-Rated Day Trips from London, England

 One of the highlights of visiting Windsor Castle is a tour of the State Apartments, where the Queen's Gallery and the Dining Hall each have magnificently painted ceilings and wood carvings.
 The palace's art collection includes works by Michelangelo, Rubens, Leonardo da Vinci, Canaletto, and Rembrandt.
 Queen Mary's Dollhouse and the beautiful gardens are other highlights of the castle complex.

-Other options for getting to Windsor Castle from London, a distance of only 23 miles, include by car, bus, or train.
+Options for getting to Windsor Castle from London, a distance of only 23 miles, include by car, bus, train, or tour.
 That said, given the usually busy roads in and around London, the 20-minute train journey is as good as it gets.

 Address: Windsor Castle, Windsor, Berkshire